firozkhan18/technologies-notes/Rest API: How to Prevent Duplicate Requests Effectively.md

 }
 ```

+`PreventDuplicateValidator` We declare this as an annotation with three data fields:
+- **includeFieldKeys**: List of fields needed to generate the key based on the Request Body.
+- **optionalValues**: Values that can be added to the key for flexibility.
+- **expireTime**: Key expiration time value, default is 10 seconds.

 #### 2. PreventDuplicateValidatorAspect

 This is an advice implementing logic for the `PreventDuplicateValidator` annotation.
 We use Around Advice for flexibility.